 To put the definition in normal speak, the higher the numbers, the warmer the temperatures for gardening in those areas.
 The Plant Hardiness Zone Map is the standard by which gardeners can determine which plants are most likely to thrive at a given location.

-Zone 5, where I live, encompasses a large area…running through parts of Colorado, Nebraska, Iowa, southern Wisconsin, northern Illinois and Indiana, and a large portion of Michigan.
+Zone 5, where I live, encompasses a large area…running through parts of Nevada, Utah, Idaho, Colorado, Nebraska, Iowa, southern Wisconsin, northern Illinois and Indiana, and a large portion of Michigan.
 Zone 5 also includes parts of Pennsylvania and New York, up to segments of Massachusetts, New Hampshire, and even the southern portion of Maine.
 Zone 6, as you would guess, is immediately adjacent to Zone 5.
 (Zone 5 depicted in “Green” and Zone 6 in “Yellow” on the map below) Click the map for a larger view …

 When you purchase a plant, the plant tag generally will show the coldest plant hardiness zone in which the plant will survive through the winter.
 Although this is not a guarantee, it is a good starting point.
 Besides the zone, keep in mind local variations such as moisture, soil, winds, and other conditions might affect the viability of individual plants …

 Occasionally, zones are reclassified due to increasing minimum winter temperatures … which can slightly shift zones higher.
 I prefer to go by the original classification so the plants selected have a better chance of survival.